In life, it can be ever so difficult knowing if the decision you need to make it the right one…

 The “bad “questions are ones that don’t have a possibility in the present, as they have not appeared as options, and usually contain the word “ever”.
 The “good” questions are real, immediate potentials with a bit of a timeframe, if possible.

-- Choose the deck you would like to work with; the Rider Waite is a good, classic deck to use, but working with one that you resonate with is key.
-Make sure the Ace Cards in the deck are easy to recognize.
+- Choose the Tarot Card deck you would like to work with; the Rider Waite is a good, classic deck to use, but working with one that you resonate with is key.
+Make sure the 4 suits of the Ace Cards in the deck are easy to recognize.

 - Set up your reading space.
 Perhaps it’s on the floor, with a comfortable cushion, with some incense lit and calm music in the background.
 If you can, try to be alone.
 Perhaps you’re in a rush and don’t have too much time to set up space, so just make sure that wherever you lay your cards, the surface is clean and you have a moment of peace to focus.